breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 A good way to think of what the code above describes is that when we ask the board to run, it will occasionally pause and give us a chance to interact with it.

 The two particular occasions that the board pauses for are to ask for inputs and to provide outputs.
-To find out why the board stopped, we check for `type` property on `stop`:
+To find out why the board stopped, we check for the `type` property on `stop`:

 ```js
 for await (const stop of board.run()) {